Acreo/DoubleDecker/python/README.md

+### WARNING

+The python version of the broker is not supported at the moment.
+Please use the C version unless you have very specific needs.

 ### INSTALLATION
 DoubleDecker requires Python > 3.3.
 To install on Ubuntu 15.10, run the install.sh script which performs these actions:
 ```bash